-The Overlay Fill (OFL) command fills a region surrounding the CAP bounded by pixels which are the same color as the current color.
-The resultant color of each pixel in the filled region will be determined by the logical OR of the current color table number and the color table number of the color of that pixel before the fill.
+The Overlay Fill (OFL) command fills a region surrounding the CAP bounded by pixels whose value is non-zero when ANDED with the current color.
+The resultant color of each pixel in the filled region will be determined by the algebraic sum of the current color table number and the color table number of the color of that pixel before the fill.